Archenoth/Archenoth.com/_posts/2024-01-23-Hacking-ADOM-for-Android.md

 [![A screenshot of a Termux terminal on Android showing the Linux Terrapin scanner is a 64-bit ELF built in Go, and then showing that it runs without errors](https://media.chitter.xyz/media_attachments/files/111/699/012/936/463/830/original/5275b34208e10978.png "It runs!")](https://chitter.xyz/@archenoth/111699043164231729)

-With that in mind, I should probably mention that there is [a Raspbian version of ADOM](https://www.adom.de/home/downloads.html) freely available on ADOM's website; Raspberry Pi's architecture being *ARM*.
-This apparently once upon a time, ran without modification on Android, but later, [Android introduced seccomp filters](/tech/2020/05/29/Roguelikes-in-Termux.html#seccomp) to prevent using certain syscalls that Android doesn't support.
+With that in mind, there is [a statically-linked Raspbian version of ADOM](https://www.adom.de/home/downloads.html) freely available on ADOM's website; Raspberry Pi's architecture being *ARM*.

+This apparently ran without modification on Android once upon a time, but [Android introduced seccomp filters](/tech/2020/05/29/Roguelikes-in-Termux.html#seccomp) to prevent programs from using syscalls that it doesn't support.
 Syscalls ADOM *wants* to use.

 And here lies the problem!